 It is not always a crime to provide a minor with alcohol in at least 40 states.
 But these exceptions are narrowly defined.
 The following exceptions to the minimum legal drinking age may be valid defenses to CDM charges:

 Since the elements of contribution to the delinquency of a minor can vary significantly between jurisdictions it can be very helpful to retain local counsel to assist in your defense.
 A qualified attorney will know all the details of a contribution to delinquency charge and can analyze your situation to determine the best defenses available.
-Contact a local attorney for a free case review to begin the preparation of your defense.
+Contact a local defense attorney today and get started.